4ever2/au-fsv22/README.md

 ### VSCode shows `Docker returned an error`
 Make sure that Docker is installed and running.

-### The `Remote-Containers: Reopen in Container` command is not recoqnized by VSCode
+### The `Remote-Containers: Reopen in Container` command is not recognized by VSCode
 You need to have the Remote - Containers extension VSCode extension installed and enabled.
 See [here](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) for instructions on how to install it.

-### Running `Remote-Containers: Reopen in Container` cannot find container
+### Running `Remote-Containers: Reopen in Container` cannot find the container
-Make sure you copied the `.devcontainer` folder to your projects root folder and that it includes the `devcontainer.json` file.
+Make sure you copied the `.devcontainer` folder to your project's root folder and that it includes the `devcontainer.json` file.

-### `Cannot find a physical path bound to logical path X with prefix Y` when importing file
+### `Cannot find a physical path bound to logical path X with prefix Y` when importing a file
 * Make sure that the Coq files have been compiled.
 Run `make` to compile the project files.
-* If the `_CoqProject` files is not located in the project root folder you need to either
+* If the `_CoqProject` files are not located in the project root folder you need to either
   * Move the files to the root project folder
   * Or add the line `"coq.coqProjectRoot": "PATH_TO_COQPROJECT"` (in `.devcontainer/devcontainer.json` to point to the directory where `_CoqProject` is located.
 Restarting the docker container is required after this step.